tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ```

 <!-- Funktioita palauttavia funktioita ei tässäkään tapauksessa olisi ollut pakko käyttää.
 Muutetaan tilan päivittämisestä huolehtiva funktio _setToValue_ normaaliksi funktioksi: -->
 Using functions that return functions is not required to achieve this functionality.
-Let's return the _setToValue_ function that is response for updating state into a normal function:
+Let's return the _setToValue_ function that is responsible for updating state, into a normal function:

 ```js
 const App = (props) => {